getsentry/sentry/docs/nodestore/index.rst

 Node Storage
 ============

-Sentry provides an abstraction called 'nodestore' which is to storing key/value blobs.
+Sentry provides an abstraction called 'nodestore' which is used for storing key/value blobs.

 The default backend simply stores them as gzipped blobs in in the 'nodestore_node' table of your default database.